To Russia, No Love. 5 Tips for Shipments to Russia

-After conversations with merchants and tips from our network of global shipping carriers, we are now recommending to our merchants that they think twice before shipping to private individuals in Russia.
+After conversations with merchants and tips from our network of global shipping carriers, we are now recommending to our merchants who use us for supply chain management to think twice before shipping to private individuals in Russia.
 One of the biggest issues we have seen is that the carrier gets the shipment to Russian customs only to have it stuck…for a long-time.
 As anybody who sells online knows, some overseas buyers will say that is the shipper’s problem and will start canceling orders, initiating charge-backs, or causing a large support hassle.

 Currently Russian customs authorities have a restriction on dutiable shipments sent to private individuals.
 What does this mean?
 Almost any product subject to tax and duties being sent to a private individual in Russia will be held and inspected by customs.
 This can take days and even weeks, where they are being looked at with extraordinary scrutiny in an effort to improve the accuracy of accompanying shipping documentation.
 Why?
 Foreign country, different laws.
 Even after this process has taken place, there is still no guarantee that the package is going to be shipped out.
 In the event that it isn’t shipped out, it will often be returned to sender, forcing the merchant to pay for the return shipping — expensive and not fun.